 If pCIT,x→y>α and pCIT,y→x>α then no evidence for a causal relationship

-If pCIT,x→y<α and pCIT,y→x<α then there is likely confounding and no call is made (x←u→y).
+If pCIT,x→y<α and pCIT,y→x<α then there is potentially confounding (Supplementary figure 1) and no call is made.

 For the purposes of compiling simulation results we use an arbitrary α=0.05 value, though we stress that for real analyses it is not good practice to rely on p-values for making causal inference, nor is it reliable to depend on arbitrary significance thresholds (39).